The Wonderful Farne Islands

 Some of the islands have wonderful names like Megstone, Elbow, Wideopens, Goldstone, The Bush, Glororum Shad, Gun Rock, Staple Island, Brownsman, Callers, Crumstone, Fang, North and South Wamses, Roddam and Green, Big and Little Harcar, Nameless Rock, Blue Caps, Longstone and furthest out at four and half miles from the shore, Knivestone.

-The Farnes are formed by the most seaward outcrops of the volcanic intrusion called the Great Whin Sill.
-The sill can be traced from Upper Teesdale in Durham where it forms the High Force waterfall, all the way up to the north Northumberland coast where it makes the Farne Islands and the rocks upon which sit the castles of Lindisfarne, Bamburgh and Dunstanburgh.
+The Farne Issland are formed by the most seaward outcrops of the volcanic intrusion called the Great Whin Sill.
+This sill can be traced from Upper Teesdale in County Durham where it forms, amongst other features, the High Force waterfall.
+It can then be traced across other areas of western Durham, reemerging in spectacular fashion in Northumberland, creating the impressive crags that provide the setting for the most visually stunning sections of Hadrian’s Wall.
+On the north Northumberland coast a continuation of the same intrusion creates the Farne Islands and the rocks upon which sit the castles of Lindisfarne, Bamburgh and Dunstanburgh.
 The rock gives the Farne Islands their distinctive blackened appearance.

 Inner Farne and St. Cuthbert